Nubbity/Operating-systems-and-systemprogramming/README.md

 # Operating-systems-and-systemprogramming
 University course projects
 Project 1.
-    Includes program which is ready to get input of any lenght and dynamically allocates memory.
+    Includes program which is ready to get input of any lenght and reverse the order of lines.
 Project 2.
     Copies of linux functions: my-cat, my-grep and my-(un)zip Project 3.